SyarifulKamaluddin/SyarifulKamaluddin/README.md

 ## 🌟 About me:
 - 🐍 Proficient in programming languages such as Python and JavaScript
-- 🔥 Skilled in MERN stack
+- 🔥 Skilled in T3 stack
 - 💅 Experienced in using CSS frameworks such as Tailwind CSS for design and layout
 - 🤔 Strong problem-solving and critical thinking skills
 - 🗣 Excellent communication and collaboration skills